apache/pulsar/site2/website/versioned_docs/version-2.10.x/functions-runtime.md

 ### Run standalone functions worker on Kubernetes

-If you run functions worker standalone (that is, not embedded) on Kubernetes, you need to configure `pulsarSerivceUrl` to be the URL of the broker and `pulsarAdminUrl` as the URL to the functions worker.
+If you run functions worker standalone (that is, not embedded) on Kubernetes, you need to configure `pulsarServiceUrl` to be the URL of the broker and `pulsarAdminUrl` as the URL to the functions worker.

 For example, both Pulsar brokers and Function Workers run in the `pulsar` K8S namespace.
 The brokers have a service called `brokers` and the functions worker has a service called `func-worker`.
 The settings are as follows: